-Brescia University College was founded in 1919 by the Ursuline Religious of the Diocese of London.
+Brescia University College was founded in 1919 by the Ursuline Sisters of Chatham, Ontario.
 The Ursuline Sisters are strong women of faith who are committed to social justice, community service, and the development of women.
 Their vision and values continue to help shape the policies and procedures at Canada’s women’s university.

 Originally, Brescia was located in a converted house downtown near Victoria Park.
 Seven young women comprised the first class of students.
-Land was later purchased and, in 1923, construction began on what is now Brescia University College.
+Land was later purchased and, in 1923, construction began on what is now Brescia University.
 Classes began on the new campus in fall 1925.

 Since its inception, diversity has been important to Brescia.
 In the early days, women came from the Caribbean, Latin America, and Asia to study at Brescia.
 Today, Brescia welcomes and embraces women of all faiths from all over the world.

 The Ursulines ensured that all women, regardless of financial circumstances, could pursue a Brescia education.
 To this day, Brescia is known for our outstanding scholarship program.

 The Ursulines and Brescia University